AndersGiovanni/tiktok-research-client/README.md

 ## License

-Distributed under the terms of the [MIT license][license], _TikTok Dynamics_ is free and open source software.
+Distributed under the terms of the [MIT license][license], _TikTok Research Client_ is free and open source software.

 ## Issues